rust-lang/reference/src/destructors.md

 r[destructors.scope.lifetime-extension.exprs.other]
 The extended scope of any other expression is its [temporary scope].

-> [!NOTE]
-> In this case, the expression is not extending, meaning it cannot be a borrow expression or a [super operand][super operands] to a [super macro call] expression, so its temporary scope is given by [destructors.scope.temporary.enclosing].

 > [!EXAMPLE]
 > In this example, the temporary value holding the result of `temp()` is extended to the end of the statement:
 >